Slovenia is a member of the European Union (EU) and therefore fully applies the EU’s foreign trade and customs policy.

 In specific cases, Union goods may be placed under the customs warehousing or free zone procedure in accordance with Union legislation governing certain fields.

-Generally, there is no limit on the length of time goods may remain under a storage procedure.
+Generally, there is no limit on the length of time that goods may remain under a storage procedure.

 Under the customs warehousing procedure, non-Union goods may be stored in premises or any other location authorised for that procedure by the customs authorities and under customs supervision (customs warehouses).